ibm-cloud-docs/vpc/console-tutorial.md

 {: #configuring-the-security-group-step}
 {: step}

 You can configure the security group to define the inbound and outbound traffic that is allowed for the instance.
-For example, after you configure ACL rules for the subnet based on your company's security policies, you can further restrict traffic for specific instances depending on their workloads.
+For example, after you configure ACL rules for the subnet based on your company's security policies, depending on their workloads, you can further restrict traffic for specific instances.

-To configure the security group:
+To configure the security group, follow these steps:

 1. In the navigation pane, click **Compute > Virtual server instances**.
 1. Click your instance to view its details.